PodDev/openjb/README.md

 openjb
 ======
-Need to be fantasy use this program and make sure you Objective-C programming
+Need to be Advanced to use this program and make sure you Objective-C programming